-[Updated] In line with government expectations the school adopts the following definitions for PPG eligibility:
+In line with government expectations the school adopts the following definitions for PPG eligibility:

-- [Updated] Ever 6 FSM: pupils who are eligible for free school meals or have been eligible in the past 6 years. - [Updated] NRPF: pupils in households with no recourse to public funds (NRPF). - [Updated] LAC: pupils who are looked after by the LA. - [Updated] PLAC: pupils who have been adopted from care or have left care. - [Updated] Service children: pupils who meet one of the following criteria: - one of their parents is serving in the regular armed forces (including pupils with a parent who is on full commitment as part of the full-time reserve service, and also pupils whose parent is serving in the armed forces of another nation and is formally stationed in England) - They have been registered as a 'service child' on a school census since 2016, - One of their parents died whilst serving in the armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme
+- Ever 6 FSM: pupils who are eligible for free school meals or have been eligible in the past 6 years. - LAC: pupils who are looked after by the LA. - PLAC: pupils who have been adopted from care or have left care. - Service children: pupils who meet one of the following criteria: - One of their parents is serving in the regular armed forces (including pupils with a parent who is on full commitment as part of the full-time reserve service, and also pupils whose parent is serving in the armed forces of another nation and is formally stationed in England) - They have been registered as a 'service child' on a school census in the past six years - One of their parents died whilst serving in the armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions

-[Updated] For the 2022/2023 and 2023/2024 financial years PPG allocations are as follows:
+For the 2023/2024 and 2024/2025 financial years PPG allocations are as follows:

-Disadvantaged pupils PPG amou PPG amount per pupil Disauvantayeu pupiis 2022/2023 2023/2024 Primary-aged pupils who are eligible for FSM, or have been eligible in the past six years, including eligible children of families with NRPF [Updated] £1,385 [New] £1,455 Secondary-aged pupils who are eligible for FSM, or have been eligible in the past six years, including eligible children of families with NRPF [Updated] £985 [New] £1,035 Pupils who have been adopted from care or have left care, i.e. previously LAC [Updated] £2,410 [New] £2,530 Children who are looked after by the LA, i.e. LAC [Updated] £2,410 [New] £2,530 Service children SPP amou 2022/2023 nt per pupil 2023/2024 Any pupil in Reception to Year 11 with a parent who is serving in HM Forces or has retired on a pension from the Ministry of Defence [Updated] £320 [New] £335
+PPG amount p PPG amount per pupil [Updated] Disadvantaged pupils 2023/2024 [New] 2024/2025 Primary-aged pupils who are eligible for FSM, or have been eligible in the past six years. £1,455 £1,480 Secondary-aged pupils who are eligible for FSM, or have been eligible in the past six years. £1,035 £1,050 Pupils who have been adopted from care or have left care, i.e. PLAC £2,530 £2,570 Children who are looked after by the LA, i.e. LAC £2,530 £2,570 [Updated] Service children SPP amount per pupil [Opuated] Service Cililaren 2023/2024 [2024/2025 Any pupil in Reception to Year 11 with a parent who is serving in HM Forces or has retired on a pension from the Ministry of Defence £335 £340

-[Academies] The school will receive its PPG funding directly from ESFA.
+The school will receive its PPG funding from the LA.